loggar/react/react-dev-environment/react-babel-webpack2/readme.md

 ```
 {
     "presets": [
-        "es2015"
+        "env"
     ]
 }
 ```
 >You can see that we included a different configuration for our babel loader, although we are able to use the .babelrc file with webpack, we included another configuration in our webpack config shown below.
-Webpack2 brings native support for ES2015 Modules.
+Webpack2 brings native support for env Modules.
 It now understands import and export without them being transformed to CommonJS requires.
-In our presets, we include ['es2015', { modules: false }], which disables transformation of the ES2015 module syntax, and that's why we use different babel configurations, because webpack config uses import which isn't supported by node yet.
+In our presets, we include ['env', { modules: false }], which disables transformation of the env module syntax, and that's why we use different babel configurations, because webpack config uses import which isn't supported by node yet.

 ####package.json
 ```